Zion and Bryce Canyon National Parks Utah in Three Days

 You may encounter snowstorms as early as October and as late as April, and evening temperatures drop below zero during October through May .

 Summer will be in the 70’s and 80’s, but also may include late afternoon thunderstorms, heavy rain, and lightning.

 Fall temps range from the 60’s to 70’s.

-Winter December through March will be cold and wet, but stunning snow falls on the mountain peaks.
+Winter months of December through March will be cold and wet, but stunning snow falls on the mountain peaks.
 Some trails will be closed due to ice.

 Spring months offer warmer temps, similar to Bryce, although the variation can swing up to 30 degrees!